oskar-novak/SLPConstructor/README.md

   1. Build a Base Matrix using np arrays and Galois Polynomial Objects.
 The Field should always be set to GF2 inside of each object instance.

-  2. call SLP with the base matrix and Lift size L as shown.
+  2. Call SLP with the base matrix and Lift size L as shown.
+This will output the entire construction, including closed-form Logical Generators, Gauge Operators, and Stabilizers.

   3. Have Fun!!

-Please Cite the GNARSIL paper if you use this package for publication!!!
+!!!Please Cite the GNARSIL paper if you use this package for publication!!!

 * The gauges are QLDPC, Stabilizers are not.